Help! My Puppy Freaks Out When I Leave the Room. Will I Ever Get My Freedom Back?

 • They eat breakfast in a slow feeder bowl while you brush your teeth or throw on a load of laundry.

 These moments are short and sweet.
 10-30 seconds, maybe a couple minutes max.
-The goal is not to test your puppy.
 The goal is to get them thinking: “Huh, sometimes my person leaves the room and it’s not the end of the world.”

 Over time, add in visual separation

 Briefly walking out of sight and coming back.
 A few seconds here, a minute there.
-Still casual.
-Still low-stakes.
+Still casual and low-stakes.

-If your puppy cries at this stage, this isn’t the time to wait them out.
-Just come back.
+If your puppy cries at this stage, just come back in – you don’t have to wait for them to be quiet first, or anything like that.
 At this point in the process, we’re not waiting for good behavior to reward, we’re building trust.

 If Sparky flips out every time, you’re accidentally sensitizing them instead.
 “Yep, being alone is definitely as terrible as I thought.”